Styrax obassia

 Styrax obassia is a species of flowering plant in the family Styracaceae.
-It is native to Hokkaido Island in Japan, and to China.
+It is native to eastern China, Korea, and Japan (Hokkaido).

 Taxonomy

 The name of the plant is sometimes spelled Styrax obassis, but the original spelling is obassia.
 In the history of botany, different people have used all three grammatical genders for the genus Styrax, and reasonable arguments could be made for treating it as neuter, feminine, or masculine, although it has been recommended that masculine gender should be used.

+Description

+Styrax obassia is a small tree or shrub, 10–14 m tall.

 Cultivation

-Styrax obassis is cultivated as an ornamental plant in gardens.
+Styrax obassia is cultivated as an ornamental plant in gardens.